A Study of the Drugs AGN-242428 and AGN-231868 in Participants With Dry Eye Disease

 A Multicenter, Vehicle-controlled, Double-Masked, Randomized Study to Evaluate the Safety, Tolerability, Pharmacokinetics, and Exploratory Efficacy of AGN-242428 and AGN-231868 in Participants With Dry Eye Disease

-This will be a 2 stage study in which Stage 1 will evaluate the safety of AGN-242428 and AGN-231868, how well they are tolerated and how they move through the body when administered.
-After the sponsor's determination of adequate safety and tolerability of the interventions in Stage 1, Stage 2 will begin.
-Stage 2 will also evaluate the safety and tolerability of AGN-242428 and AGN-231868, how effective they are in treating dry eye disease and assess the plasma and tear exposure of both ophthalmic solutions.
+This was a 2-stage study in which Stage 1 evaluated the safety of AGN-242428 and AGN-231868, how well they are tolerated, and how they move through the body when administered.
+After the sponsor's determination of adequate safety and tolerability of the interventions in Stage 1, Stage 2 began.
+Stage 2 also evaluated the safety and tolerability of AGN-242428 and AGN-231868, how effective they are in treating dry eye disease (DED), and assessed the plasma and tear exposure of both ophthalmic solutions.

 Study Overview